 The pattern day trader rule requires that the number of day trades on a margin account be less than 6% of the total trading activity within 5 days.
 If you exceed this limit, the account is flagged.
 You will be required to maintain a minimum balance of $25,000 before resuming trading.

 This rule is put in place to discourage excess trading of the same asset.
 A PDT flagging can inhibit your ability to trade.
-It would help if you tried to avoid it at all costs.
+It goes without saying that it would be in your best interest to avoid the flagging at all costs.
 Here are some of the loopholes you can use to get around this rule.

 - Limit trading to three-day trades in a five-day period, which is below the pattern day limit.

 - Open multiple trading accounts with different brokers.

 - Trade outside the reach of the Financial Industry Regulatory Authority.

 - Resort to swing trades that you can hold for longer than just 24 hours.